connorshea/ouija-bot/README.md

 ### Edge-cases

-The bot currently cannot handle the following:
+The bot currently doesn't really handle the following:

 - Users editing their messages.
 - Users deleting their messages.